marcushellberg/h3llberg-com/content/blog/blog/2019/05/henry-coe-pacheco-falls-loop/index.md

   <figcaption>Views from Live Oak Spring Road.</figcaption>
 </figure>

 Turns out that the pigs in the park have been busy digging up the ground under pretty much every single oak tree in the park at some point in time.
-Finally, I found a beautiful place tucked in near a pine for wind protection.
+The ground under oak trees was very bumpy even in spots that looked good from farther away.
+At last, I found a beautiful place tucked in near a pine for wind protection.
 It wasn't a full five-star site, but with the views factored in, I'll give it four stars.

 <figure>
   <img src="wagon-road-campsite.jpg" alt="Tent tucked in by a pine with expansive views.">